-Except for a contract of employment with Mr. ANG Cheung Yick, no contract of significance to which the company, its holding company or fellow subsidiaries, was a party and in which a director of the company had a material interest, whether directly or indirectly, subsisted at the end of the accounting period or at any time during the year.
+Except for a contract of employment with Mr. Ang Cheung Yick, no contract of significance to which the company was a party and in which a director of the company had a material interest, whether directly or indirectly, subsisted at the end of the accounting period or at any time during the year.